 If you experience anxiety, that doesn’t necessarily mean you have a mental health condition.
 Anxiety is a completely natural emotion, and everyone experiences it from time to time.

 Still, if your anxiety persists and gets in the way of your work, school, relationships, and overall mental health, you may be struggling with an anxiety disorder.

 According to the Diagnostics and Statistical Manual Fifth Edition (DSM-V), common types of anxiety disorders include:

 - Post-traumatic Stress Disorder

-You can learn more about the above conditions by following the highlighted link.
 If you find that your experience with any of the above, seek out a trained mental health professional.
-These conditions and disorders can jeopardize your health and well-being, but they don’t have to.
+These mental health conditions and disorders can also jeopardize your physical well-being, but they don’t have to.

-People with anxiety fear things that have not yet happened, and may not even happen.
+People with anxiety disorders fear things that have not yet happened, and may not even happen.
 Evidence-based therapies and treatments such as cognitive-behavioral therapy (CBT) and exposure therapy are available as soon as you reach out for help.

 What is Fear?

 Unlike anxiety, which usually arises in response to an unknown or perceived threat, fear refers to our emotional and physiological response to a ‘known stimuli’.